KTapson/kristen-website/content/english/studies.md

 {{< figure src="/images/ktwebsite.png" alt="ktwebsite" class="right" >}}

-A difficult study to define because of the nearly constant intervention of .
-In a sense, the project has become the process of working through the difficulties of establishing some Genuine interest in exploring literal forms of snake writing.
-Taking cues from Vinciane Despret's _What Would Animals Say if We Asked the Right Questions_, how to have meaningful interspecies interactions as well as how to

 Fitch addresses how anecdotal evidence serves to help and harm the case of the copperhead: